jnozzi/cocoadev.com/markdown/ClosingAWindowWithNSDrawerAttached.md

-What is a good way to close an General/NSWindow which has an General/NSDrawer attached, so that the drawer is in the same state when the window reopens?
+What is a good way to close an NSWindow which has an NSDrawer attached, so that the drawer is in the same state when the window reopens?

-Context: I am a Cocoa newbie; I am trying to make a few adjustments to the nntp client General/OSXnews [http://osxnews.sourceforge.net/], partly privately for self-teaching purposes and partly to contribute to the project itself.
-Its interface is based on Mail's, with a drawer listing news servers and the respective subscribed groups in an General/NSOutlineView, and the main window split, displaying the list of messages in the selected group in the top half and displaying the selected message in the bottom half.
+Context: I am a Cocoa newbie; I am trying to make a few adjustments to the nntp client OSXnews [http://osxnews.sourceforge.net/], partly privately for self-teaching purposes and partly to contribute to the project itself.
+Its interface is based on Mail's, with a drawer listing news servers and the respective subscribed groups in an NSOutlineView, and the main window split, displaying the list of messages in the selected group in the top half and displaying the selected message in the bottom half.
 Now, this window can be closed, and the current implementation in the delegate is roughly:

 -(BOOL) windowShouldClose:(id)sender {
-    if ([drawer state] == General/NSDrawerOpenState) {
+    if ([drawer state] == NSDrawerOpenState) {
         drawerWasOpen = YES;
         [drawer close];
     } else {